5.1.2 |

 of a different intrinsic worth,

-a principle which either makes the principle of life superfluous
+principle, a principle which either makes the principle of life

 Combining the nontemporal and the temporal aspects of life,

-someone who believes that the life of fetuses and permanently
+someone who believes that the lives of fetuses and permanently

-comatose beings has an intrinsic, nonderivative value, must also
+comatose beings have an intrinsic, nonderivative value must also

-admit that the life of plants has an intrinsic, nonderivative
+admit that the lives of plants have an intrinsic, nonderivative

 value, and an equal value (as far as the principle of life is